lenvolk/RouteServer-ecmp/README.md

 # ECMP via RouteSerer in Azure

+## Deployment

+#Connect-AzAccount -EnvironmentName AzureUSGovernment
+#Log into Azure
+Add-AzAccount
+#Select the correct subscription
+Get-AzSubscription -SubscriptionName "AzGovInt" | Select-AzSubscription

 ## Summary

 In this document, we will examine two methods for installing parallel routes in an Azure routing table - dynamically via the RouteServer and statically by using UDRs.

 ## Overview